lvhengani/sen2cor_docker/README.md

 ## Using the docker ##
-On the sen2cor.yml file change the volumes accordingly except the wraper.
+On the sen2cor.yml file change the volumes accordingly except the wrapper.
-The first volume is a full path to the Sentinel data repository.
+The first volume is a full path to the Sentinel data archives/repository (.zip).
-The second volume is a full path to a repository with scripts (not used in this case), but should there be a need, a service can be added in the docker-compose (sen2cor.yml) file.
+The second volume is a full path to a repository with unzipped scenes (.SAFE).

 To build, run the command: